Teradata/teddy-retailers-query-service/README.md

 The most important step is to upload the sample data to the environment.

-Run the query below in a database client properly connected to your Teradata Vantage Instance.
+Run the query below in a database client properly connected to your Teradata Vantage instance.

 ``` sql
 CREATE DATABASE teddy_retailers_warehouse